March 2024

 • See to it that the buildings are kept in good repair and that the property as a whole presents a neat appearance.

 • See to it that the deeds and other valuable and important papers of the congregation be kept securely, also receipts, expired contracts, minutes, etc. which are no longer of immediate usefulness to the congregation and its officers, when work is to be done on the property, and the help of other members is called for, the trustees shall be held responsible to supervise the work, and see to it that all buildings of the congregation are sufficiently insured.
-They shall make recommendation to the voters whenever they deem the insurance insufficient.
-Ordinary repairs and operating expenses may be made by the trustees without consulting the congregation for permission.
+They shall make recommendations to the voters whenever they deem the insurance insufficient.
+Ordinary repairs and operating expenses may be made by the trustees, up to $40,000, without consulting the congregation for permission.

 • Report accomplishments and/or projects at quarterly voter’s meetings.